 Inspired by the work of Reich, Benjamin Marantz, Trager and Ida Rolf, among others

 I started practicing Acrosage and working with the idea of supported aerial postures.

 I had began feeling my way into massage some years earlier

 but from this point on it became a regular practice.

 I discovered a natural understanding for the language of touch,

 an ease with intimacy and a talent for finding and releasing tension.

-Because I practiced only for pleasure, inquisitiveness and appreciation,
+I practiced for pleasure, inquisitiveness and appreciation.

-it took me some years to understand that this practice was also my work and vocation.
+It took me some years to understand that this practice was also my work and vocation.

 In 1997 I accompanied my mother through the last months of her life.